 What Are the Features of an Intentional Community?

 Features of the community include having shared social, political, or religious values.
-They typically share either land or housing and all contribute to the well being of each other.
+They typically share either land or housing, and all contribute to the well-being of each other.
+They may also have shared responsibility for keeping the community thriving and come together to make decisions for the group as a whole rather than the individual.
+Intentional communities often have similar beliefs about how personal well-being contributes to the greater good of the group.

 What Is an Example of an Intentional Community?